Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 ##<a name="decorator"></a>Decorator

-Our design pattern takes a ConcreteComponent(the "real" object) that implements the base functionality and is passed in to our Decorator through the Component class.
-The Decorators act as specialty classes to give the base class additional functionality when instantiated.
+Our design pattern takes a ConcreteComponent(the "real" object) that implements the base functionality and is passed in to our Decorator through a Component class.
+The Decorators act as specialty classes to give the base class additional functionality once instantiated.
+We are able to chain our decorators to give our `super_tom` object even more functionality.

 ````ruby
 ### ConcreteComponent